 Market organization

-The inadequacies in the legal framework relating to anti-competition and antitrust laws, which were highlighted during previous review periods, persist.
-The Consumer Affairs Authority, a member of the International Competition Network, was designed to enhance consumer protection by regulating trade and prices of goods and services, to safeguard traders and manufacturers against unfair and restrictive trade practices, to promote competitive pricing, and to ensure fair competition between traders and manufacturers of goods and services.
-However, the government has admitted that this regulatory framework is completely inadequate, using these weaknesses as grounds for imposing a state of emergency in September 2021.
-Additionally, the Consumer Affairs Authority is composed of members directly appointed by a minister, which greatly hampers its ability to act independently.
+There are inadequacies in the legal framework relating to anti-competition and antitrust laws.
+The Consumer Affairs Authority, a member of the International Competition Network, was designed to enhance consumer protection by regulating trade and the prices of goods and services, protecting traders and manufacturers from unfair and restrictive trade practices, promoting competitive pricing and ensuring fair competition between traders and manufacturers of goods and services.

-Additionally, trading related to certain commodities, such as rice and sugar, is controlled by individuals with strong connections to influential politicians.
-In addition to the evident practices of clientelism, some of these groups operate in a manner resembling a cartel.
+However, successive governments have acknowledged the inadequacies of this regulatory framework.
+Trading in certain commodities, such as rice and sugar, is controlled by individuals with strong ties to influential politicians.
+In addition to clientelism, some of these groups operate in a cartel-like manner.
+The authority has had only limited success in undertaking enforcement actions against these entities.

 Competition policy